Greg Davidson (American football)

-Gregory Merle Davidson (April 24, 1958 – June 2024) was an American professional football center who played in the National Football League (NFL) for three seasons.
-He played college football at North Texas and was signed by the Houston Oilers as an undrafted free agent in 1980.
+Gregory Merle Davidson (April 24, 1958 – June 2024) was an American professional football player who was a center in the National Football League (NFL) for three seasons.
+He played college football for the North Texas Mean Green and was signed by the Houston Oilers as an undrafted free agent in 1980.
 He died in 2024.

 Professional career

 Houston Oilers

 Davidson signed with the Houston Oilers as an undrafted free agent following the 1980 NFL draft.
 He played in 39 games for Houston over the next three seasons, serving as the backup center and long snapper.
 He was released before the 1983 season.

 San Antonio Gunslingers/Michigan Panthers

 In 1984, Davidson was signed by the San Antonio Gunslingers and quickly traded to the Michigan Panthers.
 Davidson did not play for either team.

 Houston Gamblers

 Davidson was signed by the Houston Gamblers on April 26, 1984.
 He played six games for the Gamblers in the 1984 season.